alce/multi_encoder/README.md

 ## Usage

-The public api did not change:

     <%= qrcode 'whasupbro' %>
     <%= barcode 'notmuchmate' height: 20, width: 400, xoff: 10, yoff: 10 %>

 ## Configuration

 There is nothing to configure if you want the resulting png's saved to the filesystem.
 This is the default.
-If you want to upload the images ot AS3 you'll need to do 2 things:
+If you want to upload the images to AS3 you'll need to do 2 things:

 First: add this line to <tt>production.rb</tt> or <tt>staging.rb</tt>: